rparundekar/system_of_beliefs/pre.md

 - an identifier for the introduction document,
 - the public key of the entity,
 - the timestamp that the belief is adopted,
-- the identifier that the entity will use for their next action document,
+- the identifier that the entity will use for their next action document, which should not be an id that they have previously used,
 - a hash of the above information,
 - and a signature with their private key on that hash